 - If you do need to apply for planning permission, your architect or design-and-build firm should guide you through the process

 Adding a loft conversion provides the perfect opportunity to make your home more energy efficient, as the installation of specific insulation is a requirement of building regulations.
-There are two forms of insulation and a building control inspector – either an independent inspector or one from your local authority – will determine which type your home requires:
+There are two forms of insulation and a building control inspector – either an independent inspector or one from your local authority – will determine which type your home requires.

-9. You need to think carefully about the exterior
+21. Think carefully about the exterior

 If your loft conversion will include extended sections, consider whether you want the new exterior to contrast with or complement your existing property.
 You could choose matching brickwork, or include rendering or cladding for a more contemporary finish.